clinia/react-vision/doc/connectors/README.md

 <br/>

 ### `queryType`
 Type of matching strategy for the query.
-There a re two strategies supported at the moment :
+There are two strategies supported at the moment :
 <br/>
 `prefix_none` => Will match full words.<br/>
 `prefix_last` => Will match partial words.